About

 I’m interested in how people and organisations make decisions under uncertainty, and how those decisions can be improved.

-In practice, this has meant working on applied systems - most recently as CEO of ISDA/Virtual Agronomist - where the challenge is translating complex data into simple, useful decisions at scale.
+In practice, this means working on applied systems - most recently as CEO of iSDA / Virtual Agronomist - where the challenge is translating complex data into simple, useful decisions at scale.
+More broadly, I’m interested in how expertise scales, how systems shape behaviour, and when simple models outperform complex ones.

 Background

-Outside of work:
+Outside of work

 Notes